hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Smithfield Market - meat night market open from midnight until 7am.
 Architecturally interesting even when the market is closed.
 If you still need dinner and it is already 6am, around here there is a lot of 24 hour activity, people having their morning coffee at midnight and dining at 6am.

 **Architecture:**
-* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), Broadgate Tower (a [raft building above rail tracks](https://en.wikiarquitectura.com/building/201-bishopsgate-the-broadgate-tower/)), The Gherkin, Broadgate Circle, 30 Cannon Street, 60 Queen Victoria Street, etc. [The Black & White Building](https://waughthistleton.com/black-white-building/) (51.526056, -0.079077) - the London's tallest (5 floors) fully engineered timber office building, designed to be almost completely demountable.
+* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), Broadgate Tower (a [raft building above rail tracks](https://en.wikiarquitectura.com/building/201-bishopsgate-the-broadgate-tower/)), The Gherkin, Broadgate Circle, 30 Cannon Street, 60 Queen Victoria Street, this beautiful blue tiled building (51.52229, -0.083439), etc. [The Black & White Building](https://waughthistleton.com/black-white-building/) (51.526056, -0.079077) - the London's tallest (5 floors) fully engineered timber office building, designed to be almost completely demountable.
-* And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), [the Victorian Bath House](https://cammhooper.com/venues/victorian-bath-house-london/), Leadenhall Market (Victorian indoor marketplace), 1 Moorgate Place (an old building with new extensions, see how the haircuts of the angels differ across parts of the building), awesome dragon on a church spire (51.513748, -0.093546), Gibson hall (51.514698, -0.083763), Atlas House, etc.
+* And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), [the Victorian Bath House](https://cammhooper.com/venues/victorian-bath-house-london/), Leadenhall Market (Victorian indoor marketplace), St Bartholomew the Great (a very old church), 1 Moorgate Place (an old building with new extensions, see how the haircuts of the angels differ across parts of the building), awesome dragon on a church spire (51.513748, -0.093546), awesome statue on top of the Central Criminal Court, Gibson hall (51.514698, -0.083763), Atlas House, etc.
 * The Barbican Estate - one of the largest examples of Brutalist style architecture, representing an utopian ideal for inner-city living.
 Have fun exploring.
 * St Paul's cathedral, at least from the outside.
 Free to visit during [Easter](https://www.stpauls.co.uk/lent-holy-week-and-easter).
 * Paternoster Square, including Temple Bar London - a renovated (and relocated) City of London gateway from the 1600s.
 This is the only one that survived, but there used to be [9 of them](https://lostlcp.com/nine-gates-to-the-city/) and [it makes for a great walk](https://www.google.com/maps/d/viewer?hl=en&hl=en&ll=51.51632379171387%2C-0.06953716158106804&z=15&mid=1NtN3xUFCLmwuuvZEi9hPz6ZcZEc8qc_w).
 And don't miss the Christchurch Greyfriars Church Garden - a garden in the ruins of an 18th-century bombed out church.